opnfv/barometer/docs/release/userguide/docker.userguide.rst

 Build the influxdb + Grafana docker images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+On the node where you want to run influxdb + grafana:

-Start by installing docker compose:
+1. Start by installing docker compose

 .. code:: bash